ManageIQ/manageiq-documentation/managing_providers/_topics/reprovisioning_a_bare_metal_host.md

     Provisioning bare metal systems still requires access to the network that Red Hat Satellite 6 manages.
 This is because Red Hat Satellite controls PXE booting, kickstarts, and Puppet configuration for bare metal systems.
-Ensure the IP address you enter in {{ site.data.product.title }}
+Ensure the IP address you enter in {{ site.data.product.title_short }}
     can access a DHCP service that Red Hat Satellite 6 provides either through the main server or through a Red Hat Satellite 6 Capsule server.